Sebastopol Monument: Legacy

 The builder of the Sebastopol Monument George Lang also built the Dominion Building in Halifax (what is now the Art Gallery of Nova Scotia).
-The larger than life twelve ton lion stands atop the Roman triumphal arch created from Albert County, New Brunswick sandstone.
+The larger-than-life twelve-ton lion stands atop the Roman triumphal arch created from Albert County, New Brunswick, sandstone.
 The arch and lion were carved by George Lang.
-When describing the lion in 1914, the Provincial archivist Harry Piers wrote that Lang had "chiselled a little too much at it, and got it a trifle too small," though few are likely to notice today.
+When describing the lion in 1914, the provincial archivist Harry Piers wrote that Lang had "chiselled a little too much at it, and got it a trifle too small," though few are likely to notice today.

 The monument was unveiled on 17 July 1860.
-The ceremony was attended by all the Halifax and Dartmouth Volunteer Companies, particularly those of the Halifax Volunteer Battalion., a large number of the Masonic body, and various public officials.
-His Excellency the Lieutenant Governor, Lord Mulgrave and Rev. George Hill, the Orator of the day.
-Major General Charles Trollope and Rear Admiral Sir Alexander Milne, 1st Baronet also made a few remarks.
+The ceremony was attended by all the Halifax and Dartmouth Volunteer Companies, particularly those of the Halifax Volunteer Battalion, a large number of the Masonic body, and various public officials.
+Lieutenant Governor Lord Mulgrave; Rev. George Hill, the orator of the day; Major General Charles Trollope; and Rear Admiral Sir Alexander Milne, 1st Baronet, also made a few remarks.

-Major Welsford is also the namesake of Welsford, New Brunswick, Welsford in Pictou County, Nova Scotia, Welsford in Kings County, Nova Scotia.
+Major Welsford is also the namesake of Welsford, New Brunswick; Welsford in Pictou County, Nova Scotia; and Welsford in Kings County, Nova Scotia.
 (Alma, New Brunswick, and Alma, Nova Scotia, are named after the Crimean War Battle of Alma.)
 Welsford Street and Parker Street in Halifax (off Windsor St.) are both named in honour of these two men who died in the war.
-Welsford was also the namesake of the Welsford Rangers (1860-1865) of River John (Welsford Village) in Pictou County, Nova Scotia.
+Welsford was also the namesake of the Welsford Rangers (1860–1865) of River John (Welsford Village) in Pictou County, Nova Scotia.